FrankReiser/ReiserRT_FlyingPhasor/README.md

 As can be seen, the legacy method has in excess of 300 dB of spur free dynamic range as would be expected.
-It also has a slightly tighter skirt than the FlyingPhasor but, this detail is noted just ablove our noise floor.
+It also has a slightly tighter skirt than the FlyingPhasor but, this detail is noted just above our noise floor.
 The FlyingPhasor generator noise floor actually looks better than the legacy method.
 Benchmarking indicates that the FlyingPhasor tone generator is approximately a factor of 5 times faster than the legacy method and is comparable in spur free dynamic range.
 You be the judge.